Mohabat Subh Ka Sitara Hai

 Mohabat Subh Ka Sitara Hai is a Pakistani television series that aired on Hum TV from December 13, 2013, to May 16, 2014, spanning 23 episodes.
 The series, a tragic drama, incorporates elements of family drama and romance.
 It revolves around Romaisa, an orphan girl who faces hardships after her parents' demise and later at her in-laws' house following her husband's death in a car accident.
 Each episode explores Romaisa's journey in love, respect, and life.

 Based on Umera Ahmad's novel "Ye Jo Subha Ka Ik Sitara Hai," the series was adapted for the screen by Ahmad herself.
-Preceded by Ahmad's Kankar and Zindagi Gulzar Hai, it became the third consecutive serial that airs on the network with the same primetime line-up.
+Preceded by Ahmad's Kankar and Zindagi Gulzar Hai, it became the third consecutive serial that aired on the network with the same primetime line-up.
 Directed by Sakina Samo and produced by Momina Duraid, Mohabbat Subh Ka Sitara Hai features Sanam Jung, Meekal Zulfiqar, and Adeel Hussain in lead roles, supported by Mansha Pasha, Farah Shah, and Annie Zaidi.
 It was Sakina's fifth collaboration with Ahmad since she directed her first ever serials Wujood-e-Laraib (2004) and Amar Bail (2005).

 The series garnered twelve nominations at the 3rd Hum Awards, winning two: Best Actor Popular for Zulfiqar and Best Supporting Actress for Pasha.
 It was also listed among the top fourteen drama serials of 2014.
 It was aired in India on Zindagi, from 13 May to 8 June 2016.